-As a formerly undocumented person, Sonia is a firm believer in the potential for creating a more equitable world.
+As a formerly undocumented person, Sonia is a firm believer in the potential of creating a more equitable world.
 To learn more about Sonia's work and stay updated on their latest projects, you can follow them on social media at @deathisabusiness and @fruits.of.revolt.

 I firmly believe in the power of rebirth, the concept that we experience multiple deaths and must allow our spirit to die and come back stronger through rebirth.

 The first time I experienced rebirth I was around 16 or 17 years old.
 I applied for a position at a fast food chain, but when I reached the section where it asked for my Social Security number, I was bemused:

 I had no idea that everyone had a unique number.
 So I go home and I ask my dad, “Papi, what’s my Social Security number?”
 And he stays silent before telling me that I didn't have one.
 I was stunned and confused, and when I went back to the restaurant to explain my situation, the manager told me there was nothing he could do.

 I kept a straight face in front of the manager, but as soon as I left the restaurant, tears streamed down my face.
 This experience catapulted me into a new reality where I realized that I was part of a group of people who were undocumented in the US.
 I became aware of the harsh realities that came with not having papers, including living in constant fear of not being paid fairly, being reported to immigration, and potentially being deported.